ffelipeoliveira/ccee/README.md

 <!-- LICENSE -->
-## License
+## Licença

-Distribuído sob a licensa GPL2.
+Distribuído sob a licença GPL2.
 Acesse `LICENSE.txt` para mais informações.

 <p align="right">(<a href="#readme-top">voltar para o topo</a>)</p>